EngineerBetter/engineerbetter-hugo/content/blog/product-thinking.md

 Product thinking is important as the **next frontier in building useful software**, and in creating resilient organisations.

 > Agile can help you go as fast as you like, but if you're building the wrong thing, you're screwed anyway - no one will use what you build and the chances are that a great deal of waste will be created in the process.
 >
-> If Agile is the vehicle you are travelling in, then product thinking is the GPS navigation ensuring that you're tracking in the right  direction on your journey.
-Product thinking captures, and holds teams accountable to justifying, the intent of their actions.
+> **If Agile is the vehicle you are travelling in, then product thinking is the navigation ensuring that you're tracking in the right  direction on your journey.**
+>
+> Product thinking captures, and holds teams accountable to justifying, the intent of their actions.
 In a space where work is justified and actions are intentional, less waste will occur.

 Agile software delivery is a largely stagnant field - for years at EngineerBetter we've been helping people delivery software more quickly.
 Cloud native practices allow us to create resilient and highly-available systems on global scales.
 Both are generally well-understood even if adoption is poor and lip-service is prevalent.